RaulAstudillo06/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 <div style="text-align: justify">
 <p> I am a Postdoctoral Scholar in the <a href="https://www.cms.caltech.edu/">Department of Computing and Mathematical Sciences</a> at <a href="https://www.caltech.edu/">Caltech</a>, hosted by Professor <a href="http://www.yisongyue.com/index.php">Yisong Yue</a>.
 I earned my Ph.D. in Operations Research and Information Engineering from <a href="https://www.cornell.edu/">Cornell University</a>, where I worked with Professor <a href="https://people.orie.cornell.edu/pfrazier/">Peter Frazier</a>.
 During my Ph.D., I also spent six months as a Visiting Researcher at <a href="https://research.facebook.com/">Meta</a> with the Adaptive Experimentation team led by <a href="https://eytan.github.io/">Eytan Bakshy</a>.
 Before joining Cornell, I completed the undergraduate program in Mathematics offered jointly by the <a href="http://www.ugto.mx/en/">University of Guanajuato</a> and the <a href="https://www.cimat.mx/en">Center for Research in Mathematics</a>. </p>

 <p> My research interests lie at the intersection between operations research and machine learning, with a focus on algorithms for efficient sequential decision-making under uncertainty.
 More specifically, my work combines rigorous decision-theoretic foundations with sophisticated machine learning tools to develop modern adaptive experimentation methods.
-These  methods have found application in cellular agriculture, materials design, and protein engineering.
-My research interests lie at the intersection between operations research and machine learning, with a focus on algorithms for efficient sequential decision-making under uncertainty.
-More specifically, my work combines rigorous decision-theoretic foundations with sophisticated machine learning tools to develop modern adaptive experimentation methods.
 These  methods have found application in cellular agriculture, materials design, and protein engineering. </p>
 </div>